 What We Do

-Rosen Family Preschool is a program for children ages 3-5 that emphasizes both American Sign Language (ASL) and English, giving children a bilingual language foundation that lasts a lifetime.
-We have a classroom dedicated to Deaf and hard of hearing students, as well as an ASL immersion classroom for other students whose families have made a commitment to using ASL in the home.
+Rosen Family Preschool is a program for children ages birth to 5 that emphasizes both American Sign Language (ASL) and English, giving children a bilingual language foundation that lasts a lifetime.
+We have a classroom dedicated to Deaf and hard of hearing students, as well as an ASL immersion classroom for other children whose families have made a commitment to using ASL in the home.
+In 2021, we opened our third classroom for infants and toddlers.
 All instruction is conducted in ASL.

 Reflections